 What UK law firms can learn from US Attorney Marketing & Advertising

-Crazy American law firm ads are a common source of amusement at MLT towers.
-Every so often another brash, outspoken, US Attorney’s ad will land in our inbox and get shared to the amusement of all.
+American law firm ads are a frequent source of interest to us here at MLT towers.
+Every so often another outspoken US Attorney’s ad will land in our inbox and get shared to the amusement of all.
 The most recent, sent to us by a client, was a feature on the BBC about the self-styled “Texas Law Hawk” – a young Fort Worth criminal lawyer whose ads have been causing a stir in the States.
 The Law Hawk (AKA Bryan Wilson) was even featured in a Taco Bell Superbowl commercial; such is his popularity.
 For a marketer, being featured in a Superbowl Commercial is probably akin to winning the thing for a sportsperson (or winning an Olympic Gold medal for fans of proper sport).

-While these ads appear almost scandalous to us in the UK, this post asks the question - is there anything we can learn from them?
-What can we take away from the unabashed advertising and immodesty messages of firms across the pond?
+These ads appear almost scandalous to lawyers in the UK.
+However, this post asks the question - is there anything we can learn from them?
+What can we take away from the unabashed advertising and immodest messages of firms across the pond?